-There are two kinds of songs in the world — songs about when love is good, and songs about what happens when it goes bad.
-If you’ve ever suffered a heart-break, then chances are, you still have that mix tape or CD you made of all the songs that made you feel better, or made you feel worse.
-I still have my “Heartbreak tunes” CD, and here’s what’s on it.
-If you’ve got a broken heart, see if these help you get over it, or help you wallow in it…
+There are two kinds of songs in the world- songs about when love is good, and songs about unrequited love (okay maybe 3 if you throw in songs about heartbreak).
+If you’ve ever suffered a heart-break or a crush who didn't feel the same back (which are basically the same thing, right?) then chances are, you still have that mix tape or CD you made of all the songs that made you feel better, or made you feel worse so you could have a good cry.
+I know I have songs that I can't listen to without feeling a certain type of way, so see if these help you get over it or help you wallow in it…

 1. Heartbeats – Jose Gonzalez